 Travel to CA House

-In accordance with Government guidelines, CA House has now partially re-opened to staff, members/visitors and tenants.
+In accordance with previous Government guidelines, CA House has now fully re-opened to staff, members/visitors and tenants.

-Wherever possible, persons should travel to CA House alone using their own transport.
+Wherever possible, persons should continue to travel to CA House alone.
 If persons have no option but to share transport:

 - Journeys should be shared with the same individuals and with the minimum number of people at any one time.